ks563/TriviaGame/README.md

     C. 5
     D. 2

-4. Rabies causes a fear of
+4. Rabies causes a fear of:
     A. Dogs
     B. Needles
     C. Water